Stability of the Kato-Kuzumaki's properties under field extensions: Intersection of hypersurfaces

-Then the quotient $\frac{N_{\mu}}{D_{\mu}^i} \cdot \frac{D_{\mu-1}^i}{N_{\mu-1}}$ tends to $\frac{(n+1)}{r d^i}$.
-Proving that $\frac{N_{\mu}}{D_{\mu}^i}$ grows as fast as a geometric progression with constant $\frac{(n+1)}{r d^i} >1$. \end{proof} One of the key ideas of the proof of \cite[Theorem 1a]{Nagata1957NotesPaperLang} is to use the previous construction with $\Phi$ a \textit{normic form}.
+Let $Z_1, \hdots Z_r\subseteq \P^n_k$ be the hypersurfaces defined by $F_1, \hdots, F_r$ respectively.
+We denote by $\Phi^{(\mu)}(Z_1, \hdots , Z_{r})$ the hypersurface of $\P^{N_{\mu}-1}_k$ defined by $\Phi^{(\mu)}$ and by $Z_{\Phi}$ the hypersurface of $\P^{N}_k$ defined by $\Phi = 0$.
+The main property of this construction is the following: if the intersection $Z \coloneq \bigcap_{i=1}^r Z_i$ and $Z_{\Phi}$ have no rational point, the hypersurface $\Phi^{(\mu)}(Z_1, \hdots , Z_{r})$ has no rational point either.
+The following proposition is just a rephrasing of this property. \begin{prop} Keep the previous notation.
+Let $l/k$ be a finite extension and $\mu \in~\mathbf{N}$.
+If $\Phi^{(\mu)}(Z_1,\hdots ,Z_r)$ admits an $l$-point, then either $Z(l)$ is non-empty or $Z_{\Phi}(l)$ is non–empty. \end{prop} Another elementary yet relevant property of this construction is the following: \begin{prop} Keep the previous notation.
+Let $i \geq 1$ be an integer.
+Suppose that $r d^i \leq n$.
+Then the quantity $N_{\mu} / D_{\mu}^i$ goes to infinity as $\mu$ does. \end{prop} One of the key ideas of the proof of \cite[Theorem 1a]{Nagata1957NotesPaperLang} is to use the previous construction with $\Phi$ a \textit{normic form}.
 In our context, normic forms in the sense of \cite{Lang1952QuasiAlgebraicClosure} are not enough to prove the main result of the section. \begin{defi} Let $l/k$ be a finite extension.
 We say that a hypersurface $H \subseteq \P_k^n$ is an $l$-normic form if it admits a point in a finite extension $k'/k$ if and only if $l\subseteq k'$. \end{defi} Note that the previous definition only makes sense because we fixed an algebraic closure $\overline{k}$ of $k$ and we consider all finite extension as subextensions of $\overline{k}$. \begin{prop} Let $l/k$ be a finite normal simple extension.
 Then there exists an $l$-normic form of arbitrarily large dimension. \end{prop} \begin{proof} Let $a\in l^{\times}$ be a primitive element of $l$ and $p_a(T) \in k[T]$ its minimal polynomial over $k$.
 Consider the homogenisation $F(X_0,X_1)$ of $p_a$.
 Since $l/k$ is normal, the closed point $Z$ of $\P^1_k$ defined by $F(X_0,X_1)=0$ is an $l$-normic form.
-Consider the hypersurfaces $\Phi^{(\mu)}(Z)$ obtained by applying Lang's construction with $\mu\in\NN$, $r=1$, $\Phi = F$ and $F_1=F$.
+Consider the hypersurfaces $\Phi^{(\mu)}(Z)$ obtained by applying Lang's construction with $r=1$ and $\Phi = F = F_1$.
 By Proposition \ref{prop higher Lang's construction} we have that $\Phi^{(\mu)}(Z)$ only admits points in extensions containing $l/k$.
-Moreover, since $F$ has at least $2$ variables, we have that $N_{\mu} = 2^{\mu}$, and hence the dimension of $\Phi^{(\mu)}(Z)$ can be made arbitrarily large. \end{proof}
+Moreover, since $F$ has $2$ variables, we have $N_{\mu} = 2^{\mu}$, hence the dimension of $\Phi^{(\mu)}(Z)$ can be made arbitrarily large. \end{proof}